XingxinHE/Hex/pages/Glossary.md

 - *data*: values used in a computation.

-- *debugging*: the act of searching for and removing errors from a program; usually far less systematic than testing.

 - *design*: an overall description of how a piece of software should operate to meet its specification.

 - *destructor*: an operation that is implicitly invoked (called) when an object is destroyed (e.g., at the end of a scope).
 Often, it releases resources.

-- *error*: a mismatch between reasonable expectations of program behavior (often expressed as a requirement or a users’ guide) and what a program actually does.

 - *executable*: a program ready to be run (executed) on a computer.

-- *feature creep*: a tendency to add excess functionality to a program “just in case.”

 - *file*: a container of permanent information in a computer.